jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 ## Where am I?

-Using a graphical user interface (GUI), you use double-click a folder and it shows the contents of that folder in a window (known as Explorer in Windows and Finder on Macs).
+Windows and MacOS uses a graphical user interface (GUI) to let you interact with files.
+You can click on folders to move around the file system and see everything presented as icons.
+With the shell, everything is presented as text and the way to interact is by typing commands.

 First we want to know where in the filesystem we are.
 For that we use the `pwd` command.
 It stands for "print working directory".
 The working directory is the name used for the directory that we are currently in.
 All commands that we run will be based in this directory (unless we specify otherwise).

 ~~~
 $ pwd